encryptid/coffee-shop-jquery/README.md

 * In jQuery, you can add tags to a declaration to create an element, i.e.,: `let $title = $('<h2></h2>');`
 * Event listeners in jQuery are executed using `.on()`
 * To get the value of a textbox in jQuery, you must use `.val` as a function, i.e., `$input.val();`.
 It feels weird to me, but such is life.
 * App completely switched over to jQuery.
-Now
+* Tab switching is now handled by jQuery Tabs.
+It, of course, would have been easier to build the page from the ground up using Tabs than switching it over, but nonetheless, it feels less intuitive to me than vanilla JS in 2017.